 obj-ff-dbg/dist/.
 If building the browser with

 --enable-debug, the name of the application is

 NightlyDebug.app.
-Try running the following:
+To launch the application, try running the following:

 mozilla-1.9.2branch, the application will be named